moto-penangf/documentation/docs/dev/bootloader.md

 ## Unlock bootloader

 :::note
+UPDATE: Currently, research is going onto either exploiting lk or generating a key for fastboot.
+The latter is currently being investigated the most.
+Read "OEM Key generation" for updates.

 Currently there's no known way to unlock the bootloader.<br/>
 Investigations are going on to figure out how to unlock it, check the forum and updates in this documentation.
 :::